shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-app.md

 {% include warning title="Caution" content="The git descriptor works well with [centralized configs](https://developer.shotgunsoftware.com/tk-core/initializing.html#centralized-configurations), where the caching of apps is usually run by an admin and is stored to a central location where all user's can access it.
 However, if you are using a [distributed config](https://developer.shotgunsoftware.com/tk-core/initializing.html#distributed-configurations), then it may not be as suitable.
 Your app will be downloaded per user, which means each user will need to have git installed and setup to authenticate with your repo, and access the code." %}

 ## Modifying an existing app
-Rather than starting from an empty starter template, it is sometimes necessary to add a minor feature to an existing app, for example one of Shotgun Software's standard Apps.
+Rather than starting from an empty starter template, it is sometimes necessary to add a minor feature to an existing app, for example one of Shotgun Software's standard apps.
 When you work with a modified version of an app, you typically want to 'track' against the source app and make sure to regularly pull in changes and bug fixes.

 When you do this type of development, you pick up the parent code, then apply some of your changes, then release this to your pipeline.